jj1bdx/oueees-202306-public/topic03/topic03.md

 # UDP and TCP

 * Two major transport protocols on the internet
-* User Datagram Protocol (UDP): connection-less
+* User Datagram Protocol (UDP, RFC 768): connection-less
-* Transport Control Protocol (TCP): connection-oriented
+* Transport Control Protocol (TCP, RFC 9293): connection-oriented
+  - Obsoleted RFCs: 793, 879, 2873, 6093, 6429, 6528, 6691
+* See <https://www.rfc-editor.org> for all the internet RFCs
+* RFC: Request for Comment

 ---